floriankraemer/floriankraemer.github.io/_posts/2025-03-30-Frameworks-Architecture-and-screaming-Architecture.markdown

  * You instantly know that this is very likely an e-commerce application.
  * The different business concerns are clear (Orders, Payments, Cart, etc.).
- * The framework doesn’t dictate structure (Laravel, Symfony, etc., could be replaceable e.g. via ports and adapters).
+ * The framework doesn’t dictate structure (Laravel, Symfony, etc., could be replaceable e.g. via Clean Architecture).

 Top-level directories reflect business concerns, not technical layers.
 Each domain (Cart, Order, Payment, ...) has an application Layer: Use cases (commands, queries).
 The Domain Layer: Core domain models, entities, repositories.
 Infrastructure Layer: Persistence, framework-related code, external services.